Table of Contents

 Spinal Stenosis

-Spinal stenosis happens when the area around your spinal cord or nerves gets narrower, which can lead to pressure and pain.
-It typically develops as people get older but can also happen after a car accident.
+Spinal stenosis occurs when the space around the spinal cord or nerves narrows, leading to pressure and pain.
+It typically develops as people age, but it can also happen after a car accident.
 An accident might cause bone growths or a slipped disc that presses on the nerves in your neck, resulting in pain and other issues.

 Herniated Discs

 A car accident can create enough force to cause a herniated disc in the cervical (neck) or lumbar (lower back) region.
 This happens when the soft center of a spinal disc pushes through its tougher outer layer.
 It can put pressure on nearby nerves, leading to pain.
 For mild cases, rest and physical therapy can help.
 However, more serious cases may require surgery to relieve pain and restore function.
-Getting treatment quickly is important to prevent long-term problems and improve chances of recovery.
+Getting treatment quickly can help prevent long-term problems and improve chances of recovery.

 Neck Strains And Sprains